davetron5000/wtf-is-a-webpack/markdown/testing.md

 files or what testing frameworks to use.
 It's cool with anything, so you do you (even though your job is to get things done and not evaluate a bunch of essetially equivalent testing frameworks).

-The mimimal configuration would be :
+The mimimal configuration would the following, which you should place into `spec/karma.conf.js`:

 !CREATE_FILE spec/karma.conf.js
 module.exports = function(config) {